 Unf*ck Your Habitat by Rachel Hoffman

-As my husband and I have started house hunting and I may have a bit of a... collecting problem, I figured it was high time I got my butt in gear and started working on developing useful and effective cleaning and organizing habits!
-Synopsis From the Back CoverFinally, a housekeeping and organizational system developed for… Continue reading Unf*ck Your Habitat by Rachel Hoffman
+You're Better Than Your Mess As my husband and I have started house hunting and I may have a bit of a... collecting problem, I figured it was high time I got my butt in gear and started working on developing useful and effective cleaning and organizing habits!
+Synopsis From the Back CoverFinally, a housekeeping… Continue reading Unf*ck Your Habitat by Rachel Hoffman